In This Article

 The first line of treatment for primary hypothyroidism is an artificial substitute for the thyroxine hormone, called levothyroxine.

-Levothyroxine is an artificially synthesized replacement for thyroid hormone that stabilizes the thyroid levels in the blood.
+Levothyroxine is an artificially synthesized replacement for thyroid hormone that stabilizes the Thyroid medication and osteoporosis levels in the blood.
 It is the number one prescribed drug in the United States, with 23 million prescriptions each year!

 The body seems to accept the artificial thyroxine without any overt and drastic reactions.
 Moreover, since the tablet is free of any color additives and so, potential food allergies are also nonexistent.
 And yet, there are some doctors who are wary of Levothyroxine because there is research that points out that Levothyroxine may interfere with the absorption of calcium in the body.
 If this is true, this may cause calcium deficiency and increase the risk of stress fractures.